 Incident Management and Emergency Readiness

-Ensure that all school staff /response team members are well aware of the protocols outlined in the ‘Guide for Private Schools Covid-19 Response Teams’ and are clear on the actions required to handle any positive or suspected case (via a clear checklist, process charts, etc.)
+- Ensure that all school staff /concerned supporting members are well aware of the above protocol and the detailed plan and actions required during any positive or suspected case (via a clear checklist, process charts, etc.)

 Setting Up a Response Team with Defined Roles in the School